 Ron joined Watsi on January 3rd, 2014.
 Five years ago, Ron became the 1336th member to automatically support a new Watsi patient every month.
-Since then, 4,610 more people have become monthly donors!
-Ron's most recent donation traveled 8,700 miles to support Allan, a toddler from Tanzania, to fund hypospadias treatment.
+Since then, 5,114 more people have become monthly donors!
+Ron's most recent donation traveled 8,700 miles to support Johnson, a baby boy from Tanzania, to fund spina bifida treatment.

 Allan is a child from Tanzania.
 His mother is a single mother who works at a local restaurant as a cook in order to support her baby.
 Allan was born with hypospadias, a congenital abnormality that causes urinary dysfunction.
 Without treatment, he will continue to experience uncomfortable symptoms and will be at risk of infertility.
 Fortunately, Allan is scheduled to undergo corrective surgery on June 2nd.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,086 to cover the total cost of his procedure and care.
 Allan's mother says, "Please help my son get this treatment so that he can be able to grow up into a normal man.”